How To Find A Profitable Niche Market In 3 Easy Steps

 This means we can check what sort of websites are selling to know what niches and profitable.

-The trick is to look for websites which successfully sold for large amounts of money on Flippa.
+The trick is to look for websites that successfully sold for large amounts of money on Flippa.

 Because if someone else can make money from that niche then sell it for a large sum to another, we know there's obviously huge potential to profit from it.